jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

    sage: E1 = FreyQcurve(E1, isogenies=isogenies, condition=con)
    sage: E2 = FreyQcurve(E2, isogenies=isogenies, condition=con)

-We here explicitly compute the degree map, the definition field and the complete definition field.
-We also verify these are the same as those mentioned in the article.
+We compute all the data mentioned in Proposition 4.5.
+First of all the degree map.

 ::